trajnovd/BeAware/README.md

 **AI-Powered "Sixth Sense" for Pedestrians with Noise-Canceling Headphones**

-BeAware is a native Android app that uses on-device AI to detect environmental dangers and alert users who are isolated in their audio bubble.
-It hijacks your audio experience when it matters most—keeping you aware and safe.
+BeAware, a native Android app using on-device pre-trained AI models to detect environmental dangers and alert users with noise canceling headphones or other hearing impairments.
+It hijacks the audio experience when it matters most without interfering with enjoyment.

 ![BeAware App Mockup](beaware_mockup.png)
 ---

 ## Problem

-Noise-canceling headphones create a dangerous "audio bubble" that blocks critical environmental sounds:
+Noise-canceling headphones create a dangerous "audio bubble" that lowers awareness and makes it so that users may not be aware of their surroundings like:

-- 🚨 **Emergency vehicles** — Sirens go unheard until dangerously close
+- **Incomming emergency vehicles**
-- 🚗 **Traffic hazards** — Car horns, tire screeches arrive without warning
+- **Traffic hazards like honking or tire screeches**
-- ⚠️ **Personal safety** — Shouting, fighting, or aggressive situations nearby go unnoticed
+- **Threats to personal safety like shouting or fighting**
-- 🚴 **Cycling risks** — Bicycle bells and warnings from behind are muffled
+- **Bicycle bells and noises**

 **Every year, pedestrians with headphones are involved in preventable accidents because they simply couldn't hear the danger approaching.**